johnardavies/Admin/Git commands notes.md

 **Changes the url of the remote repo that the local copy is linked to**\
 `$ git remote set-url origin new.git.url/here`

-### Merges the git commit history of two previously unrelated projects, pulling the main branch from the remote origin that has been set up to the local repo
+**Merges the git commit history of two previously unrelated projects, pulling the main branch from the remote origin that has been set up to the local repo**\
 `$ git pull origin main --allow-unrelated-histories`

+## Deleting files and folders

-### Removing a folder and its contents from git history (use carefully) --ignore-unmatch means it doesn't throw an error if no match -r deletes contents
+**Removing a folder and its contents from git history (use carefully) --ignore-unmatch means it doesn't throw an error if no match -r deletes contents**\
 `$  git filter-branch --index-filter 'git rm -r --cached --ignore-unmatch filepath/folder' HEAD`

-### Deleting the .git file so you can get rid of the repo  -r is recursive for subfolders -f is force (use with caution!)
+**Deleting the .git file so you can get rid of the repo  -r is recursive for subfolders -f is force (use with caution!)**\
 `$ rm -fr .git`